WHEN DAMAGE HAPPENS, WE CAN HELP.

 After the adjuster provides a report with the scope of work needed, we will meet with you to discuss an addendum that details the actual specifics (such as shingle color, gutter work, etc.) of the work to be performed.
 Once signed, this serves as the contract between White Castle Roofing and you, according to the insurance company’s specifications.

 We will then schedule you as soon as possible to have one of our expert roofing crews replace the roof on your home.
 It may not be immediate, but since Nebraska’s hail season can last for a few months, as long as your roof isn’t leaking, it can be to your advantage to wait a little while to have the work done!
 The last thing any of us wants is to get the roof replaced, only to have another hailstorm ruin it and have to do it all over again — with another deductible for you!
 So a little patience can save you a lot of headaches (and cash) in the long run.
+In the meantime, we do have a team that can temporarily patch any leaks your roof may have to keep it safe until the time comes to install an entirely new roof and gutter system.

 You and your insurance company are on the same team.
 You are not adversaries and both of you have the same goal of putting your house back to its original shape.
 When you work together with good communication, it’s the easiest path to accomplish this purpose.
 The insurance company needs satisfied customers.
 They want to handle claims speedily but correctly!